priyamsinh0714/Segmenting-Customers-With-Python/README.md

 ---

 ## Repository Structure
-- `Jupyter_Notebook.ipynb`: Contains the Python code for data analysis, clustering, and visualizations.
+- `Customer_Segmentation.ipynb`: Contains the Python code for data analysis, clustering, and visualizations.
 - `Customer_Segmentation_Report.pdf`: The business report summarizing findings, recommendations, and visualizations.
 - `README.md`: Documentation for the repository.
 - `Data/Customer_Data.csv`: The dataset used for analysis.